psolymos/pbapply/README.md

 Add pbapply to the Suggests field in the `DESCRIPTION`.

-Use a conditional statement in your code:
+Use a conditional statement in your code to fall back on a base function in case of pbapply not installed:

 ```
 out <- if (requireNamespace("pbapply")) {